 In Chapter 7, Wolfe (2019) reviewed practice competencies that are used by community psychologists.
-Community capacity building is one of the key practice competencies to sustain the benefits of research and practice efforts. describes activities that build tangible resources, such as a prevention program, and enable the community to sustain it.
+Community capacity building is one of the key practice competencies to sustain the benefits of research and practice efforts.
+Capacity building describes activities that build tangible resources, such as a prevention program, and enable the community to sustain it.
 Capacity building helps to maintain staff, facilities, and other resources to deliver effective programs over time, especially when research funding ends (Brownson et al., 2018).
 Capacity building activities include developing a communications strategy, establishing a fund-raising plan, improving data collection and measurement systems, training, and strategic planning.
 Community psychologists are trained for community leadership and mentoring, facilitating small and large group processes, consultation, and resource and organizational development (Dalton & Wolfe, 2012).
 All of these competencies support community and organizational capacity building.
 By using community-centered processes to build community capacities, community psychologists help community members gain access to important resources.
 Learn more about an example of community-centered processes by visiting the “Power Through Partnerships” Community Based Participatory Research toolkit for domestic violence researchers.
 These types of empowering processes lay the groundwork for achieving desired outcomes and sustainability, as is indicated in Case Study 18.3.

 Children’s Trust of South Carolina (Children’s Trust) is a statewide nonprofit organization focused on the prevention of abuse and neglect.
 The vision of Children’s Trust is a South Carolina free from child abuse and neglect.
 The mission of Children’s Trust is to build strong families and empower communities to prevent child abuse by supporting and delivering programs, building coalitions, providing resources, and leading prevention training.

 Children’s Trust is considered an intermediary organization, which means that it does not provide direct services, but partners with community-based organizations across the state, who do provide community services.
 As an intermediary, Children’s Trust performs five core functions: partnership engagement and communications, implementation support, research and evaluation, workforce development, and policy and finance.
-These functions form the foundation of the Children’s Trust Partnership Assessment, a tool by which Children’s Trust measures their success at building capacities of partner organizations to provide services within the community.
+These functions form the foundation of the Children’s Trust Partnership Assessment, a tool by which Children’s Trust measures its success at building capacities of partner organizations to provide services within the community.
 The Partnership Assessment examines whether specific capacities have been built and if not, what supports are needed to achieve those specific capacities.
 In this way, Children’s Trust demonstrates its impact as a partner with community-based organizations to build their capacities for successful and sustained service implementation.
 Learn more about Children’s Trust here.